19 Super-Satisfying, Quick Soup Recipes for Dinner

 As a kid, I thought my mom had a pretty impressive arsenal of hearty soups that ate like a meal (just like a certain canned-soup company).
 She made a mean mushroom barley soup, corn chowder, tomato soup with rice, and of course chicken noodle soup — with matzo balls for the Jewish holidays.
 That was in the 1970s and 80s, when “Asian” in our part of New York only meant Chinese and my local supermarket’s “ethnic” aisle featured Americanized convenience foods like taco mix, canned chow mein, and rice pilaf mix.
 I still cook all my mom’s soup recipes, especially when I’m looking for comfort food, but my soup horizons have expanded along with the country’s appetite for new flavors.

-Now, as the cold weather sets in, my family has nourishing soup for dinner at least once a week.
+Now, as cold weather feels like it's with us for the long haul, my family has nourishing soup for dinner at least once a week.
 On a busy weeknight, it just makes sense to choose a quick recipe with minimal prep time, where all you need alongside is a salad and some crusty bread.
 I admit, sometimes I go a little crazy with the soup-for-dinner idea: Last week, we ate a soup trifecta of French onion soup (which has the bread built-in), vegetarian lentil soup with sourdough, and matzo ball soup with challah.
 I may scale back a bit this week…

 Just kidding.
 Having soup for dinner is just too convenient.